 Your notice must include:

 You can choose to have your charges based on:

-PG&E sends a TMDL non-bypassable charge statement to you within 20 days of receiving your written notice.
+PG&E will send a TMDL non-bypassable charge statement to you within 20 days of receiving your written notice.

 Departing load charges involve costs related to the California energy crisis and electric industry restructuring.
 Historically, these charges were included in bundled service bills.
-Following are departing load charges that may apply:
+The following are departing load non-bypassable charges that may apply: